-The details governing Tax-Free Savings Accounts are set out in the Federal Income Tax Act and are administered by the Canada Revenue Agency (CRA).
-Below we have summarized the key aspects you should know.
+Tax-Free Savings Accounts regulations are set out in the Federal Income Tax Act and administered by the Canada Revenue Agency (CRA).
+Here is an overview of the rules:

 You may open a TFSA if you are a Canadian resident who has reached age 18.

-Note: The age of majority is 19 for residents of Newfoundland and Labrador, New Brunswick, Nova Scotia, British Columbia, Northwest Territories, Yukon and Nunavut, which may delay the opening of a TFSA.
-However, the accumulation of contribution room will start at age 18.
+Note: The age of majority is 19 for residents of Newfoundland and Labrador, New Brunswick, Nova Scotia, British Columbia, Northwest Territories, Yukon and Nunavut.
+In those areas, you cannot open a TFSA until age 19, but your accumulation of contribution room will start at age 18.

-TFSAs may not be opened as joint accounts—government rules permit only individual accounts.
-And, as a registered account, a TFSA cannot be opened under a business name.
+TFSAs cannot be registered jointly—government rules permit only individual accounts.
+And, as a registered account, a TFSA cannot be opened under a business or trust name.

-The 2009 contribution limit is $5,000.
-This annual limit will rise along with inflation in future years, in $500 increments.
-You can make contributions anytime during the year.
+The annual contribution limit can change from year to year.
+Current policy is that the 2016 limit of $5,500 will rise along with inflation in future years, in $500 increments.
+You can make contributions anytime during the year, either as a lump sum or periodic payments.
 Additionally, there is no lifetime limit on the amount of your TFSA contributions.
 And, you are not required to have earned income to accumulate contribution room.

 The CRA will track your contribution room.
-The CRA intends to report this amount to individuals on their Notice of Assessment and through the “My Account” function on the CRA web site.
+The CRA reports this amount to individuals through the “My Account” function on the CRA web site. http://www.cra-arc.gc.ca/menu-eng.html

-If you can't make your maximum contribution one year, you can make up that portion of the contribution in later years by carrying it forward.
+If you can't make your maximum contribution one year, you can make up the contribution in later years by carrying it forward.
 There is no limit on how much contribution room you can accumulate.

 If you make a TFSA contribution beyond the maximum allowable amount it is considered an over-contribution.
 The Canada Revenue Agency (CRA) will assess a penalty of 1% per month on your excess contribution.